dnjackson/eos/content/tutorials/concept-basics/sync/index.md

 	concept Yellkey
 	purpose shorten URLs to common words
 	principle
-	  after registering a URL u for t seconds and obtaining a shortening s, looking up s will yield u until the shortening expires t seconds from now
+	  if you register a URL u for t seconds and obtaining a shortening s, looking up s will yield u until the shortening expires t seconds from now